Home Buying Process

 You’ve made the decision to buy a new home.
 Congratulations!

-Your agent can provide detailed information on almost any property currently listed for sale.
-This includes Coldwell Banker listings as well as all other real estate broker listings on the Multiple Listing Service (MLS).
-Your agent can also provide information on homes that you see advertised for sale in the newspaper or online, such as properties that are advertised For Sale by Owner.
-Your Coldwell Banker Prime Properties agent is the only resource you’ll need.
-We also have plenty of advice to help you choose the right home and the right neighborhood.
+Your agent can also provide detailed information on nearly any property listed for sale—including Coldwell Banker listings and all other real estate broker listings on the Multiple Listing Service (MLS).
+If you see a home advertised online, in the newspaper, or even For Sale by Owner, your agent can help you evaluate it and decide what makes sense.

 Making an Offer on a Home